top of page

 Our Lady Church

-The tallest landmark structure in city at almost 115 m, the Gothic church houses a number of important artwork by Michelangelo (né Michelangelo Buonarroti Simoni), for instance, Madonna of Bruges (Madonna met Kind).
+The tallest landmark structure in city at almost 115 m, the Gothic (German: Gotik) church houses a number of important artwork by Michelangelo (né Michelangelo Buonarroti Simoni), for instance, Madonna of Bruges (Madonna met Kind).

 Bruges City Hall (Stadhuis Van Brugge)